Anna Olsson (author)

-Anna Olsson (19 August 1866, Värmland, Sweden – 15 February 1946, Rock Island, Illinois) was a Swedish-American author.
+Anna Olsson (19 August 1866 in Värmland, Sweden – 15 February 1946 in Rock Island, Illinois) was a Swedish-American author.

 Life

 Anna Olsson was the first daughter and oldest surviving child of Olof and Anna Lisa Olsson.
 In 1869, a three-year-old Olsson and her parents emigrated from Värmland, Sweden.
 They settled in Lindsborg, Kansas, where Olof Olsson served as pastor.
 She would later use many experiences from her childhood on the prairie in her publications.
 Olsson's father accepted a professorship at Augustana College and Theological Seminary in 1877, and the family moved to Rock Island, Illinois.
 Olsson returned to Lindsborg to attend Bethany Academy in 1882 and 1883.

 In the fall of 1883, Olsson reunited with her family in Rock Island and enrolled at Augustana College.
 She studied German language and literature, and was interested in philosophy.
 She earned her B.A. in 1888, and was only the second women to graduate from the college.
 Olof Olsson and his children traveled abroad in Europe from 1889 to 1890.
 They spent time in Germany, Switzerland, and Italy.
 During this trip, Olsson continued her education in a German school and attended literature and philosophy lectures at the University of Zurich.
 From 1896 to 1898, she studied Italian, French, and literature at Augustana College.

 In March 1887, a year before Olsson graduated from Augustana College, her mother, Anna Lisa, died.
 Because of this loss, Olsson had to take on many of her mother's duties as a pastor's wife.
 She also looked after her younger siblings and maintained the household.
 It was only after her siblings were older and her father had died that she was able to focus on her career as a writer.